alexandru-elisei/glimpse/README.md

 #### Requirements
 Glimpse requires the following:
-- >=awesome-3.5.1 for the awesome timer and wibox.widget.textbox APIs.
+- awesome-3.5.x for the awesome timer and wibox.widget.textbox APIs.
+It will not work with awesome-4.x because of the API changes.
 - >=python-3.2.0 for the function ConfigParser.read_file().